broadinstitute/AuSPICES/Kill_Old_Cloudwatch_Infrastructure/SETUP.md

-Kill_Old_Dashboards is a lambda function that removes old CloudWatch Dashboards.
+Kill_Old_Cloudwatch_Infrastructure is a lambda function that removes old CloudWatch Dashboards and CloudWatch Log Groups.

-Kill_Old_Dashboards checks for CloudWatch Dashboards every day.
+Kill_Old_Cloudwatch_Infrastructure is triggered once per day (timing is configurable).
-It removes any Dashboards that were created more than 3 days before (timing is configurable).
+It removes any Cloudwatch Dashboards that were created more than 3 days before (timing is configurable).
 It will not remove any Dashboards that have 'Keep' in their name.
+It also removes any empty Cloudwatch Log Groups.

 # Setup Lambda Function